Nettlebed: Windmill

 Nettlebed had what seems to have been the only smock mill in Oxfordshire.
 It used to be at Chinnor but was moved to a windier site at Nettlebed in about 1825.
 It was a slender octagonal building with four common sails and a fantail.
 It burned down in 1912.

 Amenities

 Nettlebed Folk Club

-The village has a long-established and highly regarded folk club which holds concerts on Monday evenings from 8pm at The Village Club in Nettlebed High Street.
+The village has a long-established folk club which holds concerts on Monday evenings from 8pm at The Village Club in Nettlebed High Street.
 The Folk Song Club is a volunteer run, non-profit organisation.
 It was founded in July 1975 at the Bull Inn.
 When Brakspear Brewery closed the Bull Inn in 1991, the club moved to its present venue, which has capacity for 200 people.
-Many notable singers and musicians have performed at the club.
-They include Martin Carthy, Fairport Convention, John Kirkpatrick, Ralph McTell, Show of Hands, Steeleye Span and Richard Thompson.
+Musicians who have performed at the club include Martin Carthy, Fairport Convention, John Kirkpatrick, Ralph McTell, Show of Hands, Steeleye Span and Richard Thompson.
 The Club is also known for special performances such as its "Feast of Fiddles'" where a mix of leading national performers and local artists provide themed evenings.
 In 2002 the club won the BBC Radio 2 Folk Club of the Year Award.